quartascode/basic-raytracer/README.md

 ```

 ## References
-[Ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html): a guide to writting your own basic raytracer that presented most of the logic used in them
+[Ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html): a guide to writting your own basic raytracer that presented most of the logic used in this project